-Explain in attendance notes if you need to consider CVs of experts for this reason and quote this section in your attendance notes.
+Explain in attendance notes if you need to consider CVs of experts for this reason, with details of how many and how long they were, and quote this section in your attendance notes.

 We give you some ideas for medical and country experts below.

 For medical experts in trafficking cases, we are most often looking for psychologists or psychiatrists.
-Psychiatrists are medically trained doctors and their reports, particularly where your client has a range of different mental health problems, are likely to be more incisive and be given more weight than those of a psychologist.
+Psychiatrists are medically trained doctors and their reports, particularly where your client has a range of different mental health problems, are likely to take a broader approach to diagnosis than a psychologist.
 Their reports are likely to be more expensive, and that will need to be justified to the LAA.

 For country experts, you will be looking for someone who has current expertise on the issues on which you need to instruct them.
-The knowledge of some of those holding themselves out as country experts can get outdated very quickly, particularly where they have not visited the country in recent times.
+The knowledge of ‘experts’ can get outdated very quickly, particularly where they have not visited the country in recent times.
 If they do not live in the country for which they have expertise, and have not done research there for some time, ensure they have contacts there who can supplement their own knowledge.
 Be wary of experts who claim expertise in a large number of countries on different issues.

-As an example, if you’re looking for an expert to consider, among other things, whether there are refuges for victims of trafficking available for your client in their country of origin, then they will need access to information on the criteria for accessing those refuges, the facilities available there and the length of time that support will be available to your client.
+You want your expert to add weight to your case by providing information and/or analysis that is not in the public domain.
+As an example, if you’re asking your expert to tell you whether there are refuges for victims of trafficking available for your client if they go home, then they will need access to information on the criteria for accessing any such refuges, the facilities available there and the length of time that support will be available to your client.

 They must also be able to advise on whether there is a real risk that your client won’t be able to access such refuges, and the reasons why not.
 If they are unable to provide you with more information than is freely available in the Home Office CPIN Report or the latest US State Department Trafficking in Persons Report, then they are unlikely to be the expert you need.